Top 10 Must-Visit Tourist Spots in Mindanao – Your Ultimate Travel Guide

 3. Lake Sebu is also known for its Seven Falls, a series of seven cascading waterfalls that can be experienced through a zipline adventure, offering breathtaking aerial views of the region’s lush landscape and the waterfalls themselves.

-Dive into the Marine Sanctuaries of Camiguin Island
+6. Dive into the Marine Sanctuaries of Camiguin Island

 The Giant Clam Sanctuary in Camiguin

-Photo courtesy of Travel Tramp
+Photo Courtesy: Travel Tramp

 Facts